AlexHenderson/readbrukermaldi/README.md

 ## Version

-	Version 1.2
+	Version 1.3
-	April 2015
+	April 2017

 ## Usage

+	[mass,spectra,foldernames,filenames] = readbrukermaldi();

+**or**

 	[mass,spectra,foldernames,filenames] = readbrukermaldi(foldernames);

-**or**

-	[mass,spectra,foldernames,filenames] = readbrukermaldi();

-(The second version prompts for one or more folder names.)

 ## Input

-	Zero, one or more folder names.
+	Zero, one or more folder names as a cell array of strings.

 ## Output